-In order to prevent mercury contamination, excess mercury and excess amalgam should be stored in the special containers provided in each clinical dispensary and clinical operatory cabinet.
+In order to prevent mercury contamination, excess mercury and excess amalgam should be stored in the special containers located in the SPD.
 Instructions for their proper use are:

-- The air-tight container is labeled as "Scrap Amalgam" and used only for scrap amalgam. - The container must be kept tightly closed. - A container that may accidentally become faulty should be replaced immediately. - It is each Dental Dispensary Assistant's responsibility to make sure that all excess mercury and amalgam are placed in the container.
+- The air-tight container is labeled as "Scrap Amalgam" and used only for scrap amalgam. - The container must be kept tightly closed. - A container that may accidentally become faulty should be replaced immediately. - It is the responsibility of the Sterilization Processing Department (SPD) or Dental Assistant to make sure that all excess mercury and amalgam are placed in the container. - The final waste trap is maintained by Biomedical Repair technician